 Which of these options is the better fit for you and your furry animal friends?
 With LegalShield, you have the opportunity to obtain both!
 Here’s how it works.

 LegalShield’s dedicated provider law firms will help you set up your Last Will and Testament.
 In this document, you can lay out exactly who you’d like to become the new owner of your animal friends, giving you the comfort of leaving your pets with someone you trust.
 If you want to go a step further, as a LegalShield Member, you can retain your provider law firm for a 25% discounted hourly rate and establish your pet trust.
 This is where you name your beneficiary pets and give a specific person or party the responsibility to delegate your assets for your pets.
 In other words, you can decide who cares for your animal friends and what they do for them.

 It’s important to set up a proper trust to ensure your pet’s care is kept legal and above board.
 After all, your pet deserves the best of care and security.
 Some caretakers have been known to give the pet the cheapest care possible so they can hoard the finances.
 Others may secretly replace the pet after it dies, so they can keep receiving the money for its care.
 Luckily, caretakers designated in a trust are legally obligated to treat your pet according to your wishes.
 They will do what it takes to see that your furry friend receives the care you’ve stipulated.

 Do you want your animal friend to be safe and secure after you’re gone?
 LegalShield can assist you with that.
-When you prepare your Will with a LegalShield Provider Law Firm, the experienced lawyers will help make sure everything is carried out how you want.
+When you prepare your Will with a LegalShield Provider Law Firm, the experienced attorneys will help make sure everything is carried out how you want.
 If you are leaving a dog bed and Fido to your brother, our lawyers can see that your brother gets Fido and a dog bed.
 If you want to give your neighbor a monetary bequest in addition to Octavian the Cat, your provider law firm can also help make that happen.